csound/ctcsound/cookbook/README.md

 Recipes for using the ctcsound Python interface to the Csound API.
 Each recipe
 is presented in a [Jupyter notebook](http://jupyter.org/).

-The easiest way to get Jupyter working is to install [Anaconda](https://www.continuum.io/downloads) for the latest
+The easiest way to get Jupyter working is to install [Anaconda](https://www.continuum.io/downloads) with the latest
 Python version.
-Anaconda includes a bunch of numerical computing modules like
+Anaconda includes Python and a bunch of numerical computing
-numpy, matplotlib, scipy, etc. Once Anaconda is installed on your system, you
+modules like numpy, matplotlib, scipy, etc. Once Anaconda is installed on your
-can add an environment for Python2.7 with the following commands:
+system, you can add an environment for Python2.7 with the following commands:

 ```
 conda create -n ipykernel_py2 python=2 ipykernel anaconda